katherine-shillito/katherine-shillito/README.md

 ## About Me

-- I’m currently working on a computational genomics research project
+- University of Virginia Undergraduate Student
-- I’m currently studying data science and biology
+- Studying biology and data science
 - Pronouns: She/Her